In the world of Maintenance Planning and Scheduling, if all work was completed as scheduled, we’d never have to deal with roll over work.

 For many organizations, scheduling work a week out is their sweet spot.
 And while this method works for many, scheduling at a more granular level can have its advantages.

-This client uses Prometheus Routine Maintenance (formerly the AKWIRE) to schedule the maintenance work for internal resources and contractors to the day and sometimes down to the hour.
+This client uses AKWIRE (now part of Prometheus Planning & Scheduling) to schedule the maintenance work for internal resources and contractors to the day and sometimes down to the hour.
 They assign their Work Orders (WOs) to the Craft level, before Supervisors manage the execution of the work.
 Their Planning and Scheduling is detailed enough that they need to get it down hour by hour to synchronize their various Crafts, maximizing efficiency and wrench time.
 Their job plans are detailed enough that they can sequence the steps down to the hour.
 (Talk about having high quality job plans!)

 But even organizations with the highest schedule compliance have to contend with the inevitable work that is not completed as scheduled.
 It may not be finished on the day it is scheduled; heck, it may not even get started on its scheduled day.
 And therein lies the question: how could our client excel at managing the work that needs to roll over into the next available shift?